calasanmarko/TurboMac/README.md

 4. Run `sudo mount -uw /`
 5. Run `sudo rm -rf /System/Library/Extensions/IOPlatformPluginFamily.kext`
 6. Run `sudo cp -rf TurboMac2.kext /System/Library/Extensions/TurboMac2.kext`
+7. Run `sudo kextutil /System/Library/Extensions/TurboMac2.kext`
-7. Run `sudo kextcache -i /`
+8. Run `sudo kextcache -i /`
-8. Restart your Mac
+9. Restart your Mac

 You can verify that the extension has loaded correctly by seeing if it shows up when you type `kextstat | grep Turbo` in the Terminal.